Adding, Updating and Removing Members' Dependents

 Another letter is sent to the mailing address on the parent’s account two months before a child’s 19th birthday.
 The letter advises that:

 - coverage under the parent’s account will end on the last day of the month the child turns 19;

-- continuous coverage under a new, self-administered account will be established with 100 percent Regular Premium Assistance if residency requirements for assistance are met;
+- continuous coverage under a new, self-administered account will be established with full Regular Premium Assistance if residency requirements for assistance are met;

-- the parent has the option of continuing to cover the child, if the child is eligible.
+- the parent or guardian has the option of continuing to cover the child, if the child is eligible.

 If coverage is being provided for a child age 19 to 24, this arrangement will end on the last day of the month schooling is completed.
 Continuous coverage under a new, self-administered account is established.